Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Further Experimental Results

 \subsection{Datasets for Bidirectional Teacher}

-Considering the potential synthetic-to-real gap where the simulated imaging result are often different from that of real MOS due to manufacture, the accurate PSFs of applied MOS are often unavailable for generating synthetic aberration images for CI training.
-In other words, the calculated PSFs based on design parameters of MOS often deviate from the real ones.
-In the case of our VPL samples, to simulate the gap, we should fine-tune the parameters and reconstruct other $20$ VPL samples different from those in our benchmark, for datasets generation of BT training.
-Tab.~\ref{tab:btvpl} and Fig.~\ref{fig:btvpl} show the random ranges and average Zernike coefficient distributions of VPL samples for BT training.
-Compared to those in Tab.~\ref{tab:vpl} and Fig~\ref{fig:vplsample}, the fine-tuned parameters ensure that the aberration distribution deviates from the actual one of applied VPL samples, but with a similar behavior and level for the effectiveness of stored prior CI knowledge.
+The dataset of BT represents the datasets of most computational imaging methods, which could be produced by ray-tracing~\cite{chen2021optical}, wave-based simulation~\cite{10021856}, or live-shooting~\cite{Peng2019LearnedLF}.
+In our case, we select wave-based simulation as the data generation method due to the established simulation model.
+Considering the potential synthetic-to-real gap where the simulated imaging results are often different from that of real MOS due to manufacture, the accurate PSFs of applied MOS are often unavailable for generating synthetic aberration images for CI training.
+In other words, the calculated PSFs based on the design parameters of MOS often deviate from the real ones.
+In the case of our VPL samples, to simulate the gap, we should fine-tune the parameters and reconstruct other $20$ VPL samples different from those in our benchmark, for dataset generation of BT training.
+TABLE~\ref{tab:btvpl} and Fig.~\ref{fig:btvpl} show the random ranges and average Zernike coefficient distributions of VPL samples for BT training.
+Compared to those in TABLE~\ref{tab:vpl} and Fig~\ref{fig:vplsample}, the fine-tuned parameters ensure that the aberration distribution deviates from the actual one of applied VPL samples, but with similar behavior and level for the effectiveness of stored prior CI knowledge.